BEST SHOULDER EXERCISES WITH DUMBBELLS

 You take it, once again, to failure.

-By now your shoulders should feel like they’re a raging inferno, but you don’t want to quit!
+By now your upper arm and shoulders should feel like they’re a raging inferno, but you don’t want to quit!

 If you’re going for a true metabolic effect you have to revel in that burn, so now you’ll take that dumbbell and grip it to do a Dumbbell Press Out.